 - Accrediting Council for Independent Colleges and Schools

 Regional accreditation is one of the oldest and most prestigious forms of accreditation.
-Regional accreditation agencies evaluate academic-oriented universities versus career-based colleges.
+These accreditation agencies evaluate academic-oriented universities versus career-based colleges.
 Here are some examples of regional accreditation bodies.

 - Higher Learning Commission